'Velvet Revolution' that won without a bullet fired

 So too for the 17-year-old school student skipping class to attend two weeks of rallies, because he wants access to a better education; the villagers in remote areas who feel that their voices are finally being heard; and the 12-year-old children blocking roads in an act of nationwide civil disobedience.

-"We've tried to protest in the past so many times, but those protests did not lead to any changes and people lost hope," says Meghri Gabrelian, the barman with the flag.
+"We've tried to protest in the past so many times, but those protests did not lead to any changes and people lost hope," says Mher Gabrelyan, the barman with the flag.
 "It's different this time because at last there is someone helping to lead us."

 How Armenia's revolution unfolded